bwarelabs/tencent-hbase-setup/README.md

 The HBase cluster is the final component of the Hadoop ecosystem that must be configured.
 Execute the following TAT commands in sequence:

 **1-hbase-setup-common-nodes**: This command applies common HBase configurations to all nodes.
-Be sure to select all nodes (e.g., hbase-management-0, hbase-management-1, hbase-worker-0, and hbase-worker-1).
+Be sure to select all nodes (e.g. hbase-management-0, hbase-management-1, hbase-worker-0, and hbase-worker-1).
 **2-hbase-setup-master**: This command configures the HBase master nodes.
-Execute this command on the first primary management node (e.g., hbase-management-0) and wait for it to complete.
+Execute this command on the first primary management node (e.g. hbase-management-0) and wait for it to complete.
-**3-hbase-setup-region-servers**: Run this command to configure the HBase region servers, ensuring you select only the worker nodes (e.g., hbase-worker-0 and hbase-worker-1).
+**3-hbase-setup-region-servers**: Run this command to configure the HBase region servers, ensuring you select only the worker nodes (e.g. hbase-worker-0 and hbase-worker-1).

 To verify that the Hbase cluster is up and running execute the following commands:
 ```